A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Discussion and outlook

-Another interesting open question is how to account for symmetries in the problem \cite{bilosScalableNormalizingFlows2021, rasulSetFlowPermutation2019, zwartsenbergConditionalPermutationInvariant2022, maronLearningSetsSymmetric2020, thiedeGeneralTheoryPermutation2020, zhouPermutationEquivariantNeural2023, tolooshamsEquiRegEquivarianceRegularized2025, kohlerEquivariantFlowsExact2020}, such as the permutational symmetries of spin labeling for the example described in Section \ref{sec:nanonmr_example}.
-Assuming that the prior model presents the same symmetries, the exact posterior $P(\vtheta| \vx, \vy)$, calculated from the Bayes rule, inherits the symmetries of the model $p(\vtheta | \vx, \vy)$.
+Another interesting open question is how to account for symmetries in the problem \cite{bilosScalableNormalizingFlows2021, rasulSetFlowPermutation2019, zwartsenbergConditionalPermutationInvariant2022, maronLearningSetsSymmetric2020, thiedeGeneralTheoryPermutation2020, zhouPermutationEquivariantNeural2023, tolooshamsEquiRegEquivarianceRegularized2025, kohlerEquivariantFlowsExact2020}, such as the permutational symmetries of spin labeling for the example described in Section~\ref{sec:nanonmr_example}.
+Assuming that the prior model presents the same symmetries, the exact posterior $P(\vtheta | \vx, \vy)$, calculated from {Bayes'} rule, inherits the symmetries of the model $p(\vtheta | \vx, \vy)$.
 However, the variational ansatz for the posterior distribution does not necessarily preserve these symmetries.
 For discrete symmetries, the posterior distribution exhibits multiple equivalent modes in the parameter space.
-In this case, the reverse KL-divergence used in variational inference (Eq.~\eqref{eq:elbo_definition}) is known to manifest a mode-seeking behavior, which can lead to the posterior concentrating on a single mode, i.e.~during the training, the posterior probability density tends to concentrate in only few of the multiple equivalent regions of the parameter space, neglecting the others.
-An interesting future direction is to explore the use of symmetry-preserving ansatzs, with the idea that by stopping the ansatz from ``leaking'' into other modes, its expressivity will be better exploited in the approximation of the posterior.
+In this case, the reverse KL-divergence used in variational inference (Eq.~\eqref{eq:elbo_definition}) is known to manifest a mode-seeking behavior, which theoretically leads to the posterior concentrating on a single mode.
+In practice, during training, the posterior probability density tends to concentrate in only a few of the multiple equivalent regions of the parameter space, neglecting the others.
+An interesting future direction is to explore the use of symmetry-preserving ansatzes, with the idea that by stopping the ansatz from “leaking’’ into other modes, its expressivity will be better exploited in the approximation of the posterior.

-\textit{Note -} While finalizing this manuscript, we became aware of the parallel work by Poteshman et al.\cite{poteshman_TransdimensionalHamiltonianModel_2025, poteshman_HighthroughputSpinbathCharacterization_2025}, where the authors define a similar model selection and parameter estimation procedure based on reversible jump Markov chain Monte Carlo, which they apply to the same problem of nanoscale magnetic resonance.
-The main advantage of the variational approach presented in our manuscript is that it is more suitable to exploit parallelization, with a much shorter training time for the posterior ( Sec.~\ref{subsec:methods}) which can enable the implementation of real-time sequential Bayesian experiment design.